Strong identifiability and parameter learning in regression with heterogeneous response: Proofs of remaining main results

-As the first matrix has identical first and $(K+1)$-th columns, its determinant equals 0.
-Hence, $f_1'(x)$ equals

-Now consider $f_1'(q_2)$, it is the determinant of a matrix that has identical first two columns, so $f_1'(q_2)=0$.
-Continuing to apply the derivative rule for products of functions, we have that $f_1''(x)$ equals {\fontsize{10}{10}\selectfont } Substitute $x = q_2$ in the formula above, the first matrix has identical first and $(K+2)$-th column, and the second matrix has identical first two columns.
+In the following, we will prove that $\det (D_1) = \prod_{1\leq i < j \leq K}(q_i-q_j)^4$, so that it is different from 0 if $q_1, \dots, q_N$ are distinct as in our assumption.
+We borrow an idea in calculating the determinant of the Vandermonde matrix.
+Note that $\det (D_1)$ is a polynomial of $q_1, q_2, \dots, q_K$, with the degree of each $q_i$ no more than $4K-4$.
+Let us treat $q_1 = x$ as a variable, while $q_2, \dots, q_K$ as constants, and prove that {\fontsize{8}{10}\selectfont } is a polynomial having degree $4(K-1)$ of $x$ and can be factorized as $\prod_{i=2}^{K} (x-q_i)^4$.
+It suffices for us to show $f(x), f'(x), f''(x), f^{(3)}(x)$ all attains $q_2$ as solutions, and similar for other $q_i$'s.
+It can be seen that $f_1(q_2)$ is a determinant of a matrix with identical first two columns, therefore $f_1(q_2)=0$.
+For the derivative of $f_1$, we use the derivative rule for product $(fg)' = f' g + g'f$ to have that $f_1'(x)$ equals\\ {\fontsize{9}{10}\selectfont $\det $\\ $+$\\ $ \det $} As the first matrix has identical first and $(K+1)$-th columns, its determinant equals 0.
+Hence, $f_1'(x)$ equals {\fontsize{9}{10}\selectfont } Now consider $f_1'(q_2)$.
+It is the determinant of a matrix that has identical first two columns, so $f_1'(q_2)=0$.
+Continuing to apply the derivative rule for products of functions, we have that $f_1''(x)$ equals {\fontsize{9}{10}\selectfont } Substitute $x = q_2$ in the formula above, the first matrix has identical first and $(K+2)$-th column, and the second matrix has identical first two columns.
 Hence, $f_1''(q_2)=0$.
 Continue applying derivative one more time, we have $f_1^{(3)}(x)$ equals {\fontsize{9}{10}\selectfont

 } The first matrix has two identical columns, so its determinant is 0.
 Meanwhile, when we substitute $x=q_2$ into the other three matrices, each also has identical columns.
 Hence, $f^{(3)}(q_2) = 0$.
 We obtain that $f_1(x) \propto \prod_{i=2}^{K}(x-q_i)^{4}$.
 By treating $q_2, \dots, q_K$ as variables respectively and applying the same argument, we have